 “Life is really simple, but we insist on making it complicated.”

-When you have to make crucial decisions, make sure to give rationality a chance.
+When you need to make crucial decisions, make sure to give rationality a chance.
 Employ one or more of these techniques.

 - Delay – Give your mind enough time so that the typically expected initial emotional reaction takes place and fades.
 Then, the rational part of the brain has time to function and take the reins from the emotional part of the brain.